The-Nazara-Project/Nazara/docs/src/users/update.md

 Alternatively, you can delete and re-register the device.¹

-We are actively working on a managed mode that forbids Nazara's IP management alltogether in cases where you have a different source of truth for them.
+We are actively working on a managed mode that forbids Nazara's IP management altogether in cases where you have a different source of truth for them.

 <small>